kaian0414/escasu-web/README.md

 # escasu-web
 Coding for ESCA Student Union website.
+Because of the class suspended period, schoolmates who are not in Macao may not register the ESCASU activities via Google forms, I create the simple forms for registration.
+I create a simple homepage for self management but one of our member put the VERY VERY VERY SIMPLE homepage link publicly, it is really a POOR page!
+Therefore, I referenced online template and create a homepage for that link.

 ## Information of ESCASU
 Web:point_right: http://escasu.online/